vim-advent-calendar/ideas/markzen-mappings.md

     nnoremap <silent> <C-g> :call feedkeys(nr2char(getchar()),'nt')<cr>

-This mapping executes the next key hit after `<C-g>` ignoring any mapping for that key -- a kind of "just-once-noremap". `getchar()` is first executed: it waits for the user to hit a key, and returns its keycode. `nr2char()` converts that keycode into a character, and `feedkeys()` puts that key into the Vim internal buffer; the 'nt' options says not to use mappings, and process the key as though the user typed it.
-Even though it remaps the useful `<C-g>` built-in, it also makes it available for free on `<C-g><C-g>`.
+This mapping waits for a key after hitting `<C-g>` and executes it, ignoring any mapping for that key -- a kind of "just-once-noremap". `getchar()` is first
+executed: it waits for the user to hit a key, and returns its keycode.
+`nr2char()` converts that keycode into a character, and `feedkeys()` puts that key into the Vim internal buffer; the 'nt' options says not to use mappings, and to process the key as though the user typed it.
+Even though it remaps the useful `<C-g>` built-in, it instantly makes it available again on `<C-g><C-g>`.

-Here's a longer example, inspired from igemnace on #vim:
+Here's a longer example (inspired from igemnace on #vim):

     function!
 QuickBuffer(pattern) abort
       if empty(a:pattern)